sudhirpandey/opsgenie-utils/README.md

   aws s3 cp function.zip s3://democode.s3.bucket
   ```

-  Now that the code is in s3 bucket we can create the lamda function using the cf-templated
+  Now that the code is in s3 bucket we can create the lamda function using the cf-lamda.yaml.
+One thing to notice is cf-lamda.yaml has environment variable `ACCESS_TOKEN`, whose value need to be token obt  ained from opsgeine.
+Once substitited withe the right token value following aws cli can be executed to deploy the lamda function.
   ```
   #create stack
   aws cloudformation create-stack --stack-name lamda-test --template-body file://cf-lamda.yaml --capabilities CAPABILITY_IAM